 4 people favorited this theater

-The Grand Theatre opened in 1920, and was the largest theater in Alton at the time, seating around 1,400, though later, seating was reduced to a little over 1,000.
+The Grand Theatre opened December 4, 1920, and was the largest theatre in Alton at the time, seating around 1,400, though later, seating was reduced to a little over 1,000.

 It cost $150,000 to build and was managed during most of the 1920’s by William Sauvage, who also ran a handful of other Alton movie houses, including the Hippodrome Theatre and Temple Theatre.